AnhtuanUit/task-platform/README.md

 -   Show real-time notifications at the top right.
 -   Show a list of notifications.
 -   Mark notifications as read by clicking "Mark as read."

+### 13. Mobile-responsive

+-   Your web application must be mobile-responsive

 ### 15. Django admin page: